bacontime/games-mirror/rules/othercards-regicide.md

     - If all the players run out of cards, then they lose.

 ---

+ is ranked highest, followed by  ,   , and then  .

 [Regicide](https://www.badgersfrommars.com/regicide), by Paul Abrahams, Luke Badger, and Andy Richdale